tsnellgrove/dark_castle3/doc/to_do.md

 		- Generalize in-hand vs. not-in-hand Condition (single primative)
 		- Generalize creature-has-item vs. creature-does-not-have-item Conditions (single primative)
 		- Establish clearer nomenclature for temp variables that will be fully assigned at end (e.g. 'royal_hedgehog-*temp*')
+		- Should really think through a 'validity test' for pre_actions - would like to leverage all the validation code I already have!
 	- TBD: de-dup warning and timer classes
 		- IDEA: after cleaning up some typos it appears that "selective inheritance" just isn't a thing.
 What now?
 		- IDEA: this makes sense... in all other cases I inherit from simple parents to more complex children